 Report cards are issued on a 12-week trimester schedule and progress reports will be distributed throughout the marking term.
 Marks will close prior to issuance of report cards as determined by the teacher.
-Parents are requested to review and sign the report card envelope and return it to school within one week.
+Parents are requested to review and sign the report card envelope and return it to school within one week if the student is in jeopardy or receiving failing grades.
+Student grades will be accessible and updated every three weeks and visible on the PowerSchool Parent Portal.
 Various forms of school correspondence with parents and students will be utilized in the attempt to communicate individual academic progress in addition to the trimester reporting.

 Grading

 A+ 97-100 B+ 87-89 C+ 77-79 D 60-69

-A 94-96 B 84-86 C 74-76 F <60
+A 94-96 В 84-86 C 74-76 F <60

 A- 90-93 B- 80-83 C- 70-73